All Articles

 EFI Boot - Pop!_OS (systemd-boot)

 If the echo command at the beginning of this page says that the OS is installed in EFI mode and you are using Pop!_OS, follow this section.
 Please note that if you have an encrypted disk, you will need to first unlock it as described below.
+Running the command below will let us know if the drive is encrypted:

 First, we need to mount the OS partitions.
 Run these commands based on what type of disk you have: